softgroup-ios/UaCurrencyRate/README.md

 - Free USD,EUR,RUB and UAH currency rates.
 - Convertor for each currency.
 - Comparison of currency rate with the previous one
-- Google map with selectable ATM or office and with further path creation
+- ATM and bank's branch finder via Google map with creating routes to them from your current or chosen position
 - Nice and minimalistic design
 - Support all IOS devices